-- Verify correct syntax with - a. ansible-playbook --syntax-check your-playbook.yml - Verify style for bad practices and behaviour that could potentially be improved - a. ansible-lint your-playbook.yml - Do a dry-run of the playbook and ensure it completes without failures - Run your playbook or role and ensure it completes without failures. - Run your playbook or role again and ensure that no changes are reported, this ensures playbook idempotency, a key feature of Ansible. - Query your application's API or do another external test of it's functionality. - Implement your testing framework into a CI/CD pipeline for your playbooks https://github.com/mglantz/ansible-roadshow/tree/master/labs/lab-9 web4
+- Verify correct syntax with - a. ansible-playbook --syntax-check your-playbook.yml - Verify style for bad practices and behaviour that could potentially be improved - a. ansible-lint your-playbook.yml - Run your playbook or role and ensure it completes without failures. - Run your playbook or role again and ensure that no changes are reported, this ensures playbook idempotency, a key feature of Ansible. - Query your application's API or do another external test of it's functionality. - Implement your testing framework into a CI/CD pipeline for your playbooks https://github.com/mglantz/ansible-roadshow/tree/master/labs/lab-9 basic-project myapp